 To carry non-pilot / non-student passengers the Ultralight Pilot Permit holder can add the new Passenger-Carrying Endorsement.
 They can also upgrade to a Recreational Pilot Permit and all Challenger flight time counts towards this.

 The Recreational and Private licences include passenger-carrying privileges.

 The new Passenger-Carrying Endorsement effective December 1, 2005 allows an Ultralight Pilot Permit holder to carry non-pilot passengers in Advanced ultralights.
 (Only ultralights actually registered in the Advanced category - not those registered in the Basic category.)
 The endorsement requires additional flight and ground training and 25 hours total time.

 This eliminates the need for a Recreational Permit to carry passengers.

 In essence, the Ultralight, Recreational and Private licences are like rungs on a ladder.
 You can start on a lower rung and work your way up, or you can go directly to a higher rung.
 As you go up your privileges expand but at the expense of additional time, energy and money.
 For a comparison of licence requirements, privileges and costs click to Canadian Licence Comparison.

-The Sport Pilot Permit only exists in the United States where it came into being in 2004 along with their new Light Sport Aircraft category.
-They are much like our Canadian Advanced Ultralight category and Ultralight Pilot Permit with Passenger Carrying Endorsement however neither are recognized here.
+The Sport Pilot Permit is unique to the United States where it came into being in 2004 along with the Light Sport Aircraft category.
+Neither are recognized outside the United States.
+They are much like Canada's Advanced Ultralight category and Ultralight Pilot Permit with Passenger Carrying Endorsement.